unoplatform/uno.extensions/doc/Learn/Markup/HowTo-XamlProject.md

 # How to set up a XAML project

-In this tutorial you'll learn how to set up an Uno Platform project to use XAML.
+In this tutorial, you'll learn how to set up an Uno Platform project to use XAML.

 1. Make sure your environment is set up properly by using [uno check](xref:UnoCheck.UsingUnoCheck).
 1. You can create a Uno App by either using the Uno Platform Visual Studio extension or via the command line interface.